 With a trigger speed of just 0.4 seconds, you don’t have to worry about missing out on the game too.
 In the end, we can say that the Stealth GXW is a well-rounded device worthy of being called the best wireless trail camera.

 Just like stealth, Covert is also not a very popular brand when it comes to trail cameras.
 However, Covert is specifically focused on making these types of unique cameras.
 Their scouting camera is quite compact in nature and has decent reviews.
 Let’s look at it in a bit of depth and figure out why it has made this list.

-The Covert scouting camera is unique in a way that it offers 3 different colour schemes.
-You can choose the colour you want based on the terrain you plan to use it in.
+The Covert scouting camera is unique in the way that it offers 3 different color schemes.
+You can choose the color you want based on the terrain you plan to use it in.
 Also, the camera being quite compact will assist in making it more stealthy.